Trends

 Does the proportion of carers who have no unmet need for respite care vary between states and territories?

 The data in the graph and the table below show the proportion of primary carers (aged 15 and over) who have no unmet need for respite care, grouped by Australian states and territories.
-In 2018, 88% of primary carers in both Victoria and Queensland reported no unmet need for respite care (please note that some categories were not published due to small sample numbers and to protect confidentiality).
+In 2022, 88% of primary carers in Queensland and 80% in Western Australia reported no unmet need for respite care (please note that results for some jurisdictions were not published due to small sample numbers and to protect confidentiality).

 Source: